 “I usually have a lesbian salad,” says Simon Doonan.
 We’re at Fred’s on the ninth floor of Barneys department store during the frenetic lunch hour to discuss his new book, The Asylum.
-Doonan is sitting calmly in one of his signature floral shirts and twinkling his eyes intensely.
-It makes the fashion legend appear more intimidating than a diminutive man in a paisley print shirt should.
-I am also the only one browsing the menu, since he’s been working at Barney’s for longer than I’ve been alive.
+Doonan is sitting calmly in one of his signature floral shirts and twinkling his eyes rather intensely.
+It makes him appear more intimidating than a diminutive man in a paisley print shirt should.
+I am also the only one browsing the menu, since he’s been working at the department store for longer than I’ve been alive.
 “I’m going to get a half order, because the portions in America… I’ve been here since the ’70s and I still can’t get used to it.”

 There is a chapter in The Asylum that talks about “informal modeling” — former beauty queens or ex-weather girls hired to glide between tables at bijou lunch spots advertising a store’s latest contemporary separates.
-I wonder why they don’t hire informal models at Fred’s to take advantage of the crowded tables of middle-aged women with disposable incomes and large martinis.
-They could hold placards with clothing descriptions to circumvent the noise of chatter and clanging glassware.
-As it happens, Doonan doesn’t actually eat here that often these days.
+It’s the kind of thing you could imagine happening at Fred’s; lithe late teens taking financial advantage of the crowded tables of middle-aged women with disposable incomes and large martinis.
+They could hold placards with clothing descriptions that you could read over the noise of chatter and clanging glassware.
+Anyway, as it happens, Doonan doesn’t actually eat here that often these days.
 Barneys’ corporate offices are now located more than 10 blocks south, and since he now has more job titles than floral shirts, he no longer spends his days squirreled away in the department store basement stringing together empty Illy coffee tins and stuffing dead rats for his infamous Barneys window displays.
 “For years my title was Creative Director, now my title is Creative Ambassador at Large, which I’m pretty sure is a dig at my lack of height… I haven’t got a sash yet.
 I was thinking of getting Riccardo Tisci to make me one.”

 At 61, Doonan’s celebrity is no longer restricted to fashion circles.
 His other recent roles have included guest appearances on America’s Next Top Model, Bravo’s Fashion Hunters and Iron Chef America.
 He is also a style columnist for Slate (and previously The New York Observer) and has appeared in a video advertisement for Alexander Wang alongside viral Burger King staffer Bon Qui Qui.
 On top of all this, he’s grappling with the ropes of social media.
 “I just started an Instagram account about two weeks ago.
 For years I struggled with Twitter because I didn’t know what to write.
 I can only write when I know who my audience is.
 Twitter it’s like, what do you say?
 Instagram I found fun and easy because you’re reacting to an image.”

-Already hip to the code of non-annoying Instagramming, he does not photograph his lunch.
+Evidently he’s not a fan of the #cleaneating hashtag and doesn’t photograph his lunch.
 “Well I do hold myself to certain staaandards!
 I would if there was a dead rat in it.”
 A dead rat in a lesbian salad (which has turned out to be chicken and avocado) would no doubt appeal to Doonan’s outré style.
 While working for Nutters of Saville Row in his youth, he decided to do a punk theme where he juxtaposed tuxedos with trash cans and taxidermy rats, resulting in the birth of his “window-dressing epiphany” and him being whisked away to dress the windows of Maxfield in Los Angeles.
 He lived in L.A. for eight years, at first near Michele Lamy in Downtown and then opposite Bette Davis (“I would see her coming and going and yelling on the phone on her balcony”) before joining the staff of Barneys in 1986.